CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 In the background, Azure ML will now perform the following steps:

-* Package our scripts as a Docker image and push it to our Azure Container Registry (initially this will take ~10 minutes)
+* Package our scripts as a Docker image and push it to our Azure Container Registry (initially this will take 5-10 minutes)
 * Scale up the Batch AI cluster (if initial size was 0)
 * Pull the Docker image to the Batch AI cluster
 * Mount the MNIST data from Azure Files to the Batch AI cluster (for fast local access)
 * Start the training job
 * Publish the results to our Workspace (same as before)

-The first run might take 10-25 minutes.
-Subsequent runs will be significantly faster as the base Docker image will be ready and already pushed.
+The first run might take ~10-15 minutes.
+Subsequent runs will be significantly faster (~5 minutes) as the base Docker image will be ready and already pushed.
 By using a more powerful VM, a single run can be executed in less than a minute (in case you use a GPU-equipped instance, you might need to tell your framework to use it).

 In the Batch AI Experiments section, we can see our run: